-Save Money by Increasing Attic Insulation in Phoenix
+Save Money by Increasing Attic Insulation in Tempe

-Having the right amount of insulation in your attic can make your Phoenix home more pleasant throughout the year.
-Better energy efficiency could also help you save money on heating and cooling expenses.
+Having the right amount of insulation in your attic can make your Tempe home more pleasant all year long.
+Better energy efficiency could also help you save money on heating and cooling bills.

 Do you have the proper amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. don’t have enough insulation.
-If every home in the country was properly insulated to today’s building code, the Boston University School of Public Health found it would reduce electric consumption by 37 billion kilowatts.
+A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. are underinsulated.
+If every home in the country was suitably insulated to today’s building code, the Boston University School of Public Health discovered it would reduce electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes every year!

 Does My Home Have Enough Insulation?

-You can assess existing insulation to learn if you have enough in your attic.
-If it’s lower than 7” deep, your home is doesn’t have enough insulation.
-In Phoenix, 13-14” deep is recommended.
+You can assess existing insulation to determine if you have a sufficient amount in your attic.
+If it’s lower than 7” deep, your home is underinsulated.
+In Tempe, 13-14” deep is recommended.

 Building up your insulation levels could positively change your energy bills, saving you up to 20 percent.** It can supply a vapor barrier against humidity, stop air leaks and may limit wear and tear on your HVAC system.